wbarnes54/frogger/README.md

 Score: +10 per new line reached on a level, and +50 (and time remaining) if end of level is reached.

-Since CUSP is an outdated environment, I've a full gameplay below
+Since CUSP is an outdated environment, I've included a full gameplay below:

 https://user-images.githubusercontent.com/121517830/229646225-adc90a77-ae1f-4d39-a3b9-d42157063983.mov